 Namgrass’ warranty is for 10 years.
 Being part of Europe’s largest manufacturing group we have a very close working relationship with them so we can comfortably offer warranty on our grasses.
 It covers UV stabilisation or colour fade and the general integrity of the product.

-If you have any more questions, feel free to get in touch or ask your installer – they’ll be able to answer any questions that you may have specific to your project.
+So there you have it, a complete guide to buying artificial grass.
+If you have any more questions about synthetic grass, feel free to get in touch or ask your installer – they’ll be able to answer any questions that you may have specific to your artificial grass project.